-Business Occupations OFFICE ADMINISTRATION - Certificate in Office Administration (concentrations in Legal and Office Technology) - Associate of Applied Science Degree in Office Administration (concentrations in Legal and Office Technology) Program Description The Office Administration program provides opportunities for individuals to develop marketable skills in the areas of office procedures, interpersonal relations, office technology, office accounting, written communication, and computer applications to meet the demands and expanded responsibilities of today's administrative workforce.
+- Associate of Applied Science Degree in Office Administration (concentrations in Legal and Office Technology) - Certificate in Office Administration (concentrations in Legal and Office Technology) - Designed Skill Sets in Administrative Office Management, Records Clerk and Word Processing Program Description The Office Administration program provides opportunities for individuals to develop marketable skills in the areas of office procedures, interpersonal relations, office technology, office accounting, written communication, and computer applications to meet the demands and expanded responsibilities of today's administrative workforce.
 Individuals who have attained a Certified Professional Secretary (CPS) rating and who have successfully completed the Certified Administrative Professional (CAP) exam may receive credit hours toward the Office Administration associate of applied science degree.
 Students may contact the associate dean for more information about advanced placement.
 NOTE: The associate of applied science degree transfers to the University of New Mexico College of Education for credit toward a Bachelor of Science degree in Organizational Learning and Instructional Technology with a concentration in Technology and Training.
-Career and Advancement Opportunities Graduate job placement for office administration has been 96 to 100 percent since 1997.
+Career and Advancement Opportunities Graduate job placement for office administration has been 88 to 100 percent since 1997.
 The office administration profession offers a challenging and rewarding career.
 The program provides graduates with the foundation to move into positions with more responsibility and higher wages.
 Many administrative professionals are taking over duties once held by middle managers.
 Employment growth is expected in the administrative profession.
 According to the U.S. Department of Labor, 400,000 new secretarial jobs will be added to the workforce by the year 2005.
-Special Requirements
+Special Requirements None.